wokwi/wokwi-docs/docs/guides/logic-analyzer.md

 ### Viewing the data in PulseView

 PulseView an open source Logic Analyzer GUI.
 It runs on Linux, Windows, Mac OS X, and there's even an Android version.
-You can visit their [downloads page](https://sigrok.org/wiki/Downloads) to get the lastest version.
+You can visit their [downloads page](https://sigrok.org/wiki/Downloads) to get the latest version.

 Load the recorded signal (VCD) file by clicking on the small arrow next to the "Open" button, and choosing: "Import Value Change Dump data..."